KandelN/nsf-pose-2025-r.topmodel-workshop/README.md

 - **Main Webpage**: The primary workshop materials are rendered into a multi-page website.
 - **Single-Page Directory**: Contains the quarto code for rendering a single-page version of the workshop materials.
+- **Single-Quarto Directory**: Includes a self-contained single .qmd file that represents the entire workshop, which can be rendered into a single HTML page.

 ## Compiling the Quarto Files